Eschatology

 ”Purgatory is like Hell”

-❌ Wrong: Purgatory is entirely different from Hell.
-It’s purification for the saved, not punishment for the damned.
+❌ Wrong: Purgatory differs entirely from Hell.
+It represents purification for the saved, not punishment for the damned.
+Those in Purgatory possess assured salvation and will eventually enter Heaven, while Hell involves eternal separation from God with no hope of escape.

 ”It’s a second chance for salvation”